Azure/iot-plug-and-play-bridge/readme.md

 - Optional: [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) (can be used to help deploy, run, and manage software on the device)

-- Optional: Public Preview of [Azure IoT Device Agent](https://github.com/ms-iot/azure-client-tools) (Pre-built client built on top of the Azure IoT PnP SDK that provides device provisioning and management capabilities out of the box.
-It also provides lifecycle management for the Azure connection and auto-discovery/loading/unloading of the PnP interfaces implemented by the Device Agent and its extensible plugins)

 ## Azure IoT Plug and Play bridge Architecture
 ![Architecture](./pnpbridge/docs/Pictures/AzurePnPBridge.png)